kolendomichal/AI-on-Microsoft-Azure/Azure Cognitive Language Services.md

 6. Create __entity__, name the entity faced and select __Machine learned__ for __Entity type__.
 7. Train the LUIS model.
 8. Create a public endpoint for the LUIS service
 9. Test your endpoint by providing a sentence.
+Paste your subscription key into **Ocp-Apim-Subscription-Key** box.

 Example of LUIS response: